-The LHWP is a multi-phased initiative established by a 1986 treaty between the governments of Lesotho and South Africa.
-Designed to provide water to South Africa's Gauteng province and generate hydroelectricity for Lesotho, the project involves constructing a series of dams to harness the waters of the Senqu/Orange River in Lesotho's highlands, for the mutual benefit of both countries.
-Phase I of the project was completed in 2003 and inaugurated in 2004, with Phase II currently underway.
-It is expected to be completed by 2028 and is envisaged to yield a capacity of 14 cubic metres per second to the Vaal River System.
+The Lesotho Highlands Water Project is a multi-phased initiative established by a 1986 treaty between the governments of Lesotho and South Africa.
+Designed to provide water to South Africa's Gauteng region and generate hydroelectricity for Lesotho.
+The project involves constructing a series of dams to harness the waters of the Senqu/Orange River in Lesotho's highlands, for the mutual benefit of both countries.
+Phase I of the project was completed in 2003 and inaugurated in 2004, with Phase II currently underway and is expected to be completed by 2028.
+It is envisaged to yield a capacity of 14 cubic metres per second to the Vaal River System.